pierrecabral/cripto-check/README.md

 ```
 By: Pierre Cabral pierrecabral@gmail.com
 For: Technical Assessment
+About: This repository serves as an example to run a simple web python app using Docker.
 ```

-### Instruction
-This repository serves as an example to run a simple web python app using Docker.

 ### Requirements